• Skip to primary navigation

 • Make Ahead: This chickpea burger recipe is freezer friendly before or after cooking the patties.
 Simply freeze on a parchment lined sheet pan.
 Once frozen, stack the patties between parchment paper and store in a freezer bag or container for up to three weeks.

-• Grillable Veggie Burger: You can grill or pan fry this chickpeas veggie burger recipe!
+• Grillable Veggie Burger: I tested this recipe on the grill and on the stovetop and I’m happy to say, you can grill or pan fry this chickpeas veggie burger recipe!
 Hooray!
 Handle with care for delicious results.

 • Black Bean Burgers with Saucy Sweet Onions